AUSTRALIAN FIRST NATIONS CAPT SECTOR INITIATIVE

 AUSTRALIAN FIRST NATIONS CAPT CIRCLE

-This program will support the establishment of a national Australian First Nations Circle for the Circus and Physical Theatre sector.
-This group will be First Nations-led and consist entirely of Australian First Nations representatives.
 As an Australian First Nations-only space, the Circle will be empowered to explore complex and widespread sector issues such as representation, cultural safety, and organisational accountability.
-Circle members will be supported with co-designed professional development over 2023-24.
+Circle members will be supported with co-designed professional development until the end of 2024.

 This program has been developed with Harley Mann, a Wakka Wakka man, a leading First Nations circus artist and member of the TNA CaPT Advisory Committee and the TNA Board.
-TNA runs the program and supports the Producer and the circle members.
+TNA runs the program and supports the Producer and the Circle members.

 FIRST NATIONS ACTION PLAN AND BEST PRACTICE GUIDE

-Once established, the Circle will be supported to develop a national First Nations action plan for the sector and a rider/best practice guide for organisations.
+The Circle will be supported to develop a national First Nations action plan for the sector and a rider/best practice guide for organisations.

 The Producer will work with circle members to cultivate long-term sector relationships and gain commitments from organisations within the CaPT sector (and beyond) to embed the Action Plan and Best Practice Guide in their ongoing strategies and operations.